add-ons/plugin.video.vtm.go/README.md

 ## Features

 The following features are supported:
+* User Profiles with access to the specified catalog (VTM GO or VTM GO Kids)
 * Watch live TV (VTM, Q2, Vitaya, CAZ, VTM Kids, VTM Kids Jr & QMusic)
 * Watch on-demand content (movies and series)
 * Browse the VTM GO recommendations and "My List"
 * Browse a TV Guide
 * Search the catalogue
-* Browse the Kids zone
 * Watch YouTube content from some of the DPG Media channels

 ## Installation